weecology/DeepForest/docs/user_guide/12_evaluation.md

 DeepForest uses the [hungarian matching algorithm](https://thinkautonomous.medium.com/computer-vision-for-tracking-8220759eee85) to assign predictions to ground truth based on maximum IoU overlap.
 This is slow compared to the methods above, and so isn't a good choice for running hundreds of times during model training see config["validation"]["val_accuracy_interval"] for setting the frequency of the evaluate callback for this metric.

+### Empty Frame Accuracy

+DeepForest allows the user to pass empty frames to evaluation by setting xmin, ymin, xmax, ymax to 0.
+This is useful for evaluating models on data that has empty frames.
+The empty frame accuracy is the proportion of empty frames that are contain no predictions.
+The 'label' column in this case is ignored, but must be one of the labels in the model to be included in the evaluation.

 # Calculating Evaluation Metrics

 ## Torchmetrics and loss scores